draftbit/bs-js-collections/README.md

 Js.log(myStringMap->Js.Map.get("y")); // 2
 ```

+In addition to bindings to the native API, this library adds a number
+of functions useful for pure functional programming, such as:

+* Conversion to/from various data structures such as arrays, lists,
+  dicts and `Belt` data structures
+* `map`, `keep`, `reduce`, including `*WithKey` versions for the Map type
+* Set operations such as `union`, `intersection` and `diff`

-See unit tests for more examples.
-In addition a number of higher-level
+See the `.rei` files for more tails, and unit tests examples of usage.
-utility functions are included, such as `map`, `keep`, `keepMap`, etc.
 In general we try to follow naming conventions similar to `Belt` and
 a pipe-first style.
-Note that many of these functions still require tests,
-so use with caution and your own testing.

 ## Usable types